mrJayn/Portfolio-V2/src/content/projects/twitch_tool.md

 ##### Twitch Integrative Tool

--   PyCharm
+-   Python
 -   Anaconda
--   DateTime

-An simple and creative tool used to seamlessly integrate twitch into your browser.
+A simple and creative tool used to seamlessly integrate twitch into your browser.